best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/07_differential_expression.md

 ## Differential Expression
 Differential Expression in scRNAseq has multiple meanings.
 In this section we will focus on two types:
-1) Genes that are overexpressed in on cell-type compared to all other cell-types, known as "Marker Genes".
+- Genes that are overexpressed in on cell-type compared to all other cell-types, known as "Marker Genes"
-2) Genes that are statistically different between groups of cells with different phenotypes or conditions, known as "Differentially Expressed Genes".
+- Genes that are statistically different between groups of cells with different phenotypes or conditions, known as "Differentially Expressed Genes"

 To start, we set our library path:
 ```R